 Born in St Albans, Hertfordshire, and growing up in Norfolk, Helen Wyman took up cycling at a young age.
 Summer meant cycling holidays in England and France before she finally took up racing at the age of 14 years old.
 She raced everything from grass track to road racing, mountain biking to cyclocross–which became her specialty as a time-pressed physiotherapy student at the University of Hertfordshire.
 Seasonally, Cx worked and it became her passion.

-She has been the national champion 9 times and twice European Champion.
+In addition to being a two-time European Champion, Helen recently won her 10th National Championship.
 She and her husband, Stefan now live in Rennes-Les-Bains, France, but spend most of CX season in Belgium for the convenience and accessibility to top quality racing.
 In addition to being fast and friendly, Helen is also a champion for women’s cycling and equality within the sport.

 Donnelly Professional Cycling Team sports three top athletes for the 2017/2018 season.
 Laurel Rathburn, Lance Haidet and Jamey Driscoll blend impressive bike skills with good old-fashioned fun, making them competitive in all the right ways.
 The team will ride Pivot Vault rigs this year and will be dialed by team mechanics James Sullivan and Mark West.

 Amanda “The Panda” Nauman can often be found racing on two wheels somewhere in the dirt or mud.
-With a few years of cyclocross racing under her belt, her accolades include multiple UCI podiums, a few SoCal Cross Prestige Series wins, a couple California Championship titles, World Cup appearances, and a brush with the European racing scene.
+With only a few years of cyclocross racing under her belt, she just placed 5th at the USA Cycling Cyclocross Nationals.
+Additionally, her accolades include multiple UCI podiums, a few SoCal Cross Prestige Series wins, a couple California Championship titles, World Cup appearances, and a brush with the European racing scene.
 Her goal is set on finding improvements year after year while climbing the rankings.

 This cyclocross-savvy panda also plays on mountain bikes during the summer and racks up the miles on gravel bikes in the spring.
 The two-time champion of the Dirty Kanza 200 isn’t afraid to push the limits at endurance events and balance out the racing with long, epic adventure rides.
 Wherever the adventure takes her, Feedback is there to make the journey easier. #PandaPower